liaojf24/liaojf24.github.io/_pages/about.md

 ---
 Email: jiafeng@hust.edu.cn, ljf990204@gmail.com    \\
 \\
 I'm Jiafeng Liao, a highly self-motivated student preparing to apply for a PhD.
-I pride myself on my exceptional execution skills, my commitment to each project, and my sincerity towards friends.  \\
+I pride myself on my exceptional execution skills, my commitment to each project, and my sincerity towards friends.
-\\

 I obtained a Bachelor's degree of Engineering in Bioinformatics from Huazhong University of Science and Technology in 2021, where I was awarded "Outstanding Undergraduate in Academics (top 1%)".
 Subsequently, I pursued further studies at the School of Future Technology at the University of Chinese Academy of Sciences, receiving rigorous training in both deep learning and biology within an interdisciplinary setting.
-You can find my resume here:[Jiafeng Liao's cv](../assets/academic_cv.pdf)
+You can find my resume here:[Jiafeng Liao's cv](../assets/academic_cv.pdf).\\

 Educational Background
 =====
 - Graduate study, University of Chinese Academy of Sciences, 2021-2023, Interdisciplinary Studies, School of Future Technology
-- Bachelor, Huazhong University of Science and Technology, 2017-2021, Bioinformatics, rank 1 in class. \\
+- Bachelor, Huazhong University of Science and Technology, 2017-2021, Bioinformatics, rank 1 in class.\\

 Research Interests